writethedocs/www/docs/conf/na/2016/news/schedule-welcome-wagon-events.md

-Both events will help to answer any last minute questions you might have, and to get to know Leona and Christy, who are our official Welcome Wagon liasons.
+Both events will help to answer any last minute questions you might have, and to get to know Leona and Christy, who are our official Welcome Wagon liaisons.

 These resources are here so you make the most of the conference.
 Please [let us know][email] if there is anything else we can do to make you feel more welcome!